Katie Higton and Steven Harnett named as victims in Huddersfield murder inquiry

 A man and a woman stabbed to death at a house in Huddersfield have been named by police.

-Steven Harnett, 25, and Katie Higton, 27, were found at the house house in Harpe Inge, Dalton, at about 09:55 BST on Monday, West Yorkshire Police said.
+Steven Harnett, 25, and Katie Higton, 27, were found at the house in Harpe Inge, Dalton, at about 09:55 BST on Monday, West Yorkshire Police said.

 A 34-year-old man from Huddersfield has been arrested on suspicion of murder and is being questioned by the force.